 Intervention: The following are interventions if warranted that the school health staff may use after evaluation/assessment.
+This includes notifying administration, appropriate staff and/or parent/guardian if applicable.
+School health staff will suggest physician evaluation if indicated.

-- 1. Administer PRN medication, provided by parent/quardian according to guidelines. - 2.
+- 1. Administer PRN medication, provided by parent/guardian according to guidelines. - 2.
 Nurse may offer warm covered heating pad for discomfort on suprapubic area.
 Nurse should check heat level, warn student to remove pad if pad causes any discomfort. - 3.
 Provide sanitary napkins if needed.
 No tampons are provided by school clinic. - 4.
 Rest for up to 20 minutes - 5.
 If student cannot return to class, notify parent/guardian to pick student up and take home. - 6.
 If applicable, interview student for possibility of pregnancy.
 Call 911 for a pregnant teenager with abdominal pain, vaginal bleeding, and/or labor pains.